fingerskier/Lean/README.md

 Lean
 ====
-  The Lean framework is a super elegant framework for developing browser-based javascript applications.
+  Lean is a single-page browser app based existing technologies and a few simple Javascripts concepts.

   In reality it's my test-bed for various ultra-simple, zero-configuration concepts and libraries.
 Libraries currently include jQuery, Bacon, Handlebars, Modernizr, Bootstrap, and Firebase.